ScourgeLiquidator/Basic-Regression-Model/README.md

 - **Preprocessing with Pipelines**: Handles numerical and categorical features using `ColumnTransformer`, `SimpleImputer`, `StandardScaler`, and `OneHotEncoder`.
 - **Model**: Trained using `RandomForestRegressor`.
+- **Stratified Split**: Uses `StratifiedShuffleSplit` to maintain the distribution of key categorical features across training and test sets, reducing sampling bias.
 - **Persistence**: Both the pipeline and model are saved using `joblib`.
 - **Inference-ready**: Automatically loads the saved model to predict on new data.
 ---

 ## 📁 Project Structure